Harirad: History

 According to legend, the present-day territory of Harirad was covered by trees and a wadi.
 On their way to Zeila, nomadic pastoralists sometimes stopped in the town to water their flock.
-The town houses the burial sites for many of the historical figures of the town, among them Ugaas Samatar (died: 1812), of the Reer Ugaas subclan of the Makayl-Dheere, who was the chief of the Gadabuursi clan.
+The town houses the burial sites for many of the historical figures of the town, among them Ughaz Samatar (died: 1812), of the Reer Ugaas subclan of the Makayl-Dheere, who was the chief of the Gadabuursi clan.
 Also, buried in the town is Dudub Osman, who is the ancestor of the Reer Dudub branch of the Jibriil Yoonis subclan of the Gadabuursi.